 The end stop sizing shall take into account the worst-case loads, including the shock loads.

-Contact with an end stop shall not result in a nonrecoverable situation.
+Contact with an end stop shall not result in a nonrecoverable situation; nor performance or life degradation of the mechanism.

 In case of specific application where this requirement is a main design driver, an alternative solution for emergency end stop can be adopted if agreed by the customer.